Kandru/cs2-roll-the-dice/README.md

 - **Invisible** - Makes you partially or fully invisible to enemies
 - **Low Gravity** - Reduces gravity allowing you to jump higher and fall slower
 - **No Explosives** - Replaces all your grenades with harmless vegetables and fruits
+- **No Headshot** - Headshots do not deal any damage
 - **No Recoil** - Removes weapon recoil for perfect accuracy
 - **One HP** - Sets your health to just 1 hit point - survive if you can!
+- **Play as Chicken** - swaps your player model with a big chicken.
+Bok-Bok
 - **Show Player Health Bar** - Displays health bars when aiming at players
+- **Random Weapon** - Gives a random weapon, either primary, secondary or both.
+Strips all other weapons.
 - **Respawn** - Brings you back to life after death with default weapons
 - **Strip Weapons** - Removes all your weapons leaving you defenseless
 - **Suicide** - Instantly eliminates you from the round
 - **Vampire** - Converts damage you deal to enemies into health for yourself
-- **Play As Chicken** - Turns you into a chicken temporarily

-## Dice Roadmap

-The following dices are planned for future releases:

-- **Fast Map Action** - Speeds up map-specific interactions like bomb plant and hostage pick-up
-- **Wallhack** - Shows you the best enemy player through the wall in a given interval
-- **Player as Chicken** - Transforms your player model into a chicken while retaining normal gameplay
-- **Cloak** - Advanced invisibility effect while you're standing still
-- **Disguise as Prop** - Transforms you into a random map prop for ultimate camouflage
-- **Make Fake Gun Sounds** - You will produce random weapon firing sounds
-- **Make Hostage Sounds** - Makes random hostage sounds every now and then
-- **Third Person View** - Forces your camera into third-person perspective for the round
-- **More Recoil** - Reduces weapon accuracy for less precision
+- **Weird Grenades** - Bought from somewhere cheap over the internet, they don't work as expected.
+Or do they?

 ## Plugin Installation